bhavyag54/Rest-ecommerce-api/ReadMe.md

 1. run npm i (to install all dependencies)
 2. setup a mongoDb server on localhost
-3. rename .env.sample file .env and add your personal configs
+3. rename .env.sample file to .env and add your personal configs
 4. Run npm start (to start the server)

 # API ENDPOINTS (Total : 11)